 That’s not to say it’s a bad choice for bass players that want to play higher!

 The reason for this is because the baritone guitar has a six-string design and chord fingerings - something not present on the bass guitar.

 On that note, it is important that your baritone guitar is similar to your normal guitar in terms of shape.
 This way, it will be more comfortable for you to play.
 It will also make it easier to adapt to playing the new guitar.

 If you feel comfortable playing your guitar, you are more likely to play it.

 Tuning a guitar can be pretty difficult when you’re just starting out.
-We’ve had our fair share of blunders in our early years.

-We weren’t quite sure why those riffs in Wonderwall by Oasis were sounding so out of tune!
+I wasn't quite sure why those riffs in Wonderwall by Oasis were sounding so out of tune!
 (Of course, that could also be down to inexperience with tuning - if you’re new to tuning guitars, here’s a handy guide to help you out!)

-To avoid our mistakes, it’s important to find a guitar with good tuning stability to help you out.
+To avoid my mistakes, it’s important to find a guitar with good tuning stability to help you out.
 This means avoiding models with cheap nuts, poorly filled frets, and models that don’t have locking tuners.